FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Keep good observations of your dog

-No matter how much howling, barking, singing or whining your dog may do, the chances of him actually uttering any words in Webster’s Dictionary are pretty slim.
+No matter how much howling, barking, singing or whining your furry friend may do, the chances of him actually uttering any words in Webster’s Dictionary are pretty slim.
 When he’s sick or has hurt himself, he can’t explain to you or the veterinarian what’s wrong.

 - When did you start feeling ill?